kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 23. Select **Save**.
 Close the **M365 pilot project theme** pane once your changes are saved.

 24. Select the **Refresh** icon at the top of the screen, to the left of the address bar.
-Once the screen refreshes, note how the **ODL user** name appears to the left of the circle with the **MA** initials.
+Once the screen refreshes, note how the **ODL user** name appears to the left of the circle with the **O1** initials.
 The signed-in user's name now appears to the left of their profile picture or initials due to the custom theme that you just created.

 25. In the list of organization profile data, select **Custom themes**.